 Q. How much is a programme?

-A. Priced at £3, our match day programme will be available around the stadium on Tuesday and features the usual round-up of news, fun features and information.
+A. Priced at £3, our new-look match day programme will be available around the stadium on Saturday and features the usual round-up of news, fun features and information.

 Q. Is there food available inside the ground?